acanio/acanio-viewer/README.md

 serialization of observations; supports internationalization, OpenID Connect, offline use, hotkeys, and many more features.

+Apart from functioning as an individual medical image viewer, the most notable feature is its utilization of Nextcloud, facilitating medical image sharing, collaboration, and security within HIPAA-compliant platform.

 Almost everything offers some degree of customization and configuration.
 If it doesn't support something you need, we accept pull requests and have an ever improving Extension System.